-1.7.1 Off-site supervision: PDs are required to submit prescribed periodic returns to RBI promptly.
-The current list of such returns, their periodicity, etc. is furnished in Annex II-A & B.

-1.7.2 On-site inspection: RBI will have the right to inspect the books, records, documents and accounts of a PD.
+- 1.5.1 Returns: As part of off-site supervision, PDs are required to submit prescribed periodic returns to RBI as per Annex II-A & B. RBI may also prescribe any other return as it may deem necessary. - 1.5.2 On-Site Supervision: RBI will have the right to inspect the books, records, documents and accounts of a PD.
 PDs are required to make available all such documents, records, etc. to the RBI officers and render all necessary assistance as and when required.